Updated: January 31, 2023

 If you don’t have the original box the TV came in, fear not.
 Flat-screen TV boxes can be found at moving supply retailers, hardware stores or online.
 These are heavy-duty, double-wall corrugated moving boxes designed for flat screens.

 Take the additional steps below to secure your precious big screen TV.

 - Protect the screen.
 You can buy a properly sized heavy-duty dust cover to protect your TV, but these covers can be expensive.
 The best option using household packing materials is to wrap your TV in soft, thick blankets or comforters.
 Avoid any blankets with hard or rough parts like buttons, zippers or rough thread making contact with the screen.

 - Secure the padding.
 The best way to secure the padding is with plastic stretch film wrapped in several layers around your television set.

 - Pack in box.
 Once swaddled in blankets, you’ll still probably want to slide your TV into a cardboard box, as blankets won’t protect your TV screen from the hardest hits in the way thick cardboard will.

-While an old, cube-shaped CRT TV likely will fit perfectly into any standard moving box, today’s thin, wide plasma, LCD and LED TVs certainly will not.
 Fortunately, many storage facilities sell boxes made just for modern TVs.
 Call ahead and ask your facility whether it offers such boxes.
 It might even be worth visiting the facility to pick up a box before you move in.
 That way, you can pack the TV before you arrive at the facility.
 If all else fails, you can order one easily from Amazon.

 No matter how well you’ve packed your TV, you’ll still need to carefully consider the environment you’re keeping it in.
 Both hot and cold temperatures are dangerous for your TV.
 The greatest danger is humidity, which can cause moisture to build up in your TV’s electronic components.